 MJB Services definitely found this to be the case.
 "In addition to the loading bucket, we added a stump grinder, auger, landscape rake, pallet fork, and others," says Boyd.
 "We now take on jobs, like stump grinding, that we wouldn't have taken before.
 We're a much more versatile company now."

 The compact equipment industry is booming, and this means a plethora of options to choose from.
+What are the most important considerations when making purchasing decisions?

 One size doesn't fit all.
 One of your first considerations should involve the balance of size versus power.
 With a larger size, you of course get less maneuverability in the most confined spaces, but you also get more power.
 Think realistically about the space limitations you encounter in most of your jobs.
 Don't forget to consider the jobs you wanted but couldn't do because you didn't have the right sized equipment.
 Then look at machines that fit the requirements of your normal jobs (those you have and those you want).
 Remember, you can always rent equipment to deal with the rare exceptions to the norm.